-The success of a business is becoming more and more dependent on data.
+The success of any business is becoming more and more dependent on data.
 This can involve anything from identifying untapped customers to understanding which part of the business can benefit from more funding.
-Someone with a strong grasp of data analytics can have a major impact on a company’s bottom line, and earning an MBA in business analytics is one of the best ways to learn these in-demand skills.
+Someone with a strong grasp of data analytics skill can have a major impact on a company’s bottom line, and earning an MBA in business analytics is one of the best ways to learn these in-demand skills.

-College Spotlights: Best Online MBA Business Analytics Programs in 2022
+College Spotlights: Best Online MBA Business Analytics Programs in 2023

 Ohio University